Whether you’re feeding a crowd or planning a quiet book club, you’ll want to bookmark these easy appetizer recipes.

-People like to graze, and I know that I would rather have a plate full of yummy apps than one big meal.
-The more, the merrier!
+People love to graze.
+I know I’d rather have a plate full of yummy apps than one big meal.

-Hot dips, cold dips, chips, veggies, savory options, sweet treats, and more – the possibilities are endless.
+I’m talking hot dips, cold dips, chips, veggies, savory pastries, sweet treats, and more.

 We have a lot to get through, so let’s just dive right in!